 To the fullest extent permitted by Applicable Law, neither party shall be liable to the other for any indirect, incidental, special, consequential, exemplary, or punitive damages, including loss of profits, revenue, goodwill, or business opportunity, even if advised of the possibility of such damages.

-Parex's aggregate liability arising out of or in connection with the Services in any twelve-month period shall not exceed the total fees actually paid by the Merchant to Parex in the six (6) months immediately preceding the event giving rise to the claim.
+Parex's aggregate liability arising out of or in connection with the Services in any twelve-month period shall not exceed the total fees actually paid by the Client to Parex in the six (6) months immediately preceding the event giving rise to the claim.

 Nothing in these Terms limits liability that cannot be limited under Applicable Law, including liability for fraud, wilful misconduct, or gross negligence.